Application Configuration

 async def query_param(request: Request):

-query_param= request.query_params.get('query_param', 'query_param')
+query_param = request.query_params.get('query_param', 'query_param')

-return JSONResponse({"received_param": query_params})
+return JSONResponse({"received_param": query_param})

 from pydantic import EmailStr, BaseModel # Validates and parses data models for input validation.

-from core.helpers import get_user_by_id_and_token
+from app.helpers.helpers import get_user_by_id_and_token

-from middlewares.middlewares import validate_token
+from app.middlewares.middlewares import validate_token

 router = Router()